-Unum European Holding Company Limited and Unum Limited's governance rests ultimately with the joint Boards who are supported by the Audit, Risk, Regulatory & Compliance committees of both entities and by the Nomination & Remuneration Committee of Unum European Holding Company Limited.
-The membership of the Boards and sub-committees of Unum European Holding Company Limited and Unum Limited mirror each other.
+UEHCL and UL's governance rests ultimately with the joint Boards who are supported by the Audit, Risk, Regulatory & Compliance committees of both entities and by the Nomination & Remuneration Committee of UEHCL.
+The membership of the Boards and sub-committees of UEHCL and UL mirror each other.

-The Boards are committed to strong corporate governance and the application of the highest levels of industry best practice where appropriate and suitable.
+The Boards are focussed on strong corporate governance and the application of the highest levels of industry best practice where appropriate and suitable.
 For example, the Board Committees are all chaired by non-executive directors.
 The appropriateness of the governance structure and associated framework are continually under review.
-The Company has a clear governance structure and defined roles and responsibilities at all levels, supported by the Executive Committee and its subcommittees shown above (which are described, where relevant, in later sections of this document).
+The Company has a clear governance structure and defined roles and responsibilities at all levels, supported by the Executive Committee and its subcommittees shown in B.1 (which are described, where relevant, in later sections of this document).